 We are always seeing reported skills shortages in the various markets, by engaging with the student talent pool to assist in some of the lower level duties, not only does it relieve the pressure of more senior members of a team but, it also helps train the next working generation!

-How long might a student interact with your business?
 A student can interact with your business for as long, or as short as necessary.
-If there is a set cover time, such as a project, then this can be put to the student, if it’s just on an ad-hoc basis, then depending on the student’s prior engagements, it is likely they can cover as extremely short notice.
+If there is a set cover time, such as a project, then this can be put to the student, if it’s just on an ad-hoc basis, then depending on the student’s prior engagements, it is likely they can cover at extremely short notice.

-However, we have known many students interact with the same company throughout their studies, working across various divisions and, due to their understanding of the business they are often a much more cost-effective solution as they will require limited training.
+However, we have known many students interact with the same company throughout their studies, working across various divisions and, due to their understanding of the business they are often a much more cost-effective solution than hiring someone new as they will require limited training.